 Let us focus our telescopes on that vision, a culture of belonging, a culture of peace, a culture of reconciliation and collaboration.
 I cannot participate in a collaboration if I am self-centered.
 I must compassionately acknowledge and release my self-centeredness, my self-pity and victimhood arising from my small self.
 I must surrender my ego, my vanity and most of all, my distrust.
 Then the impossible becomes not only possible, it becomes real, here and now.

-My family in California has deep gratitude for the community of belonging that surrounds them and uplifts them.
+My family that survived a wildfire in California has deep gratitude for the community of belonging that surrounds them and uplifts them.
 Their local fire department saved their home, located at the end of a long, bumpy gravel and dirt road.
 They have amazing, supportive neighbors.
 Their family surrounds them with unconditional love.
 They have friends all over the world from their travels, from Burning Man and the ecstatic dance community.
 They are connected to their land through gardening.
 They have enough hope to birth a new baby that is demonstrating the joy of life every day.

 Belonging is possible.